The role of shape disorder in the collective behaviour of aligned fibrous matter: Single fiber characterization

 \subsection{Mechanical properties}

 To determine experimentally the bending modulus $\kappa$ of fibers we performed two different types of experiments.
-The first one consists in measuring the oscillation period of a horizontal fiber.
+The first one consists in measuring the oscillation period of a horizontal fiber (see section \ref{sectionoscillation}).
 This method is particularly suited for steel fibers (SW1 and SW2) which are sufficiently rigid.
-However, we have not been able to apply it to synthetic fibers (PP1, PP2, PP3 and DEN) for which we have developed an original experience of stretching, inspired by the work of Kabla and Mahadevan \cite{2007_kabla_mahadevan}.
-Both methods are detailed below.
+However, we have not been able to apply it to synthetic fibers (PP1, PP2, PP3 and DEN) which are too light and too sensitive to small disturbances.
+For these fibers we have developed an original experience of stretching, inspired by the work of Kabla and Mahadevan \cite{2007_kabla_mahadevan} (see section \ref{sectionfolding}).